Kuala Lumpur City Hall: History

-Kuala Lumpur later achieved city status on 1 February 1972, becoming the first settlement in Malaysia to be granted the status after independence.
-The name changed into Kuala Lumpur City Hall (Malay: Dewan Bandaraya Kuala Lumpur).
-Later, on 1 February 1974, Kuala Lumpur became a Federal Territory.
+Kuala Lumpur later achieved city status on 1 February 1972, becoming the first settlement in Malaysia to be granted such status after Malaya's independence in 1957, and the second city in Malaysia after George Town.
+Consequently, the local authority was renamed as the Kuala Lumpur City Hall (Malay: Dewan Bandaraya Kuala Lumpur).
+Later, on 1 February 1974, Kuala Lumpur became a Federal Territory, thereby separating it from the state of Selangor.
 Kuala Lumpur ceased to be the capital of Selangor in 1978 after the city of Shah Alam was declared as the new state capital.

-Kuala Lumpur was administered by a corporation sole called the Federal Capital Commissioner (Malay: Pesuruhjaya Ibu Kota Persekutuan) from 1 April 1961 until it was awarded city status on 1 February 1972, after which executive power was transferred to the Mayor (Malay: Datuk Bandar).
+After Kuala Lumpur gaining its city status in 1972, the city's executive head was renamed as the "Commissioner of the City of Kuala Lumpur" (Malay: Datuk Bandar Kuala Lumpur) under the City of Kuala Lumpur Act 1971, also commonly known as the Mayor of Kuala Lumpur in English.

 Executive power lies with the mayor in the city hall, who is appointed for three years by the Minister of Federal Territories.
 This system of appointing the mayor and councillor has been in place ever since the local government elections were suspended in 1970.

 On 14 May 1990, Kuala Lumpur celebrated 100 years of local council.
 The new Federal Territory of Kuala Lumpur flag and anthem were introduced.
 Kuala Lumpur City Hall launched its own coat of arms on 31 January 1992, which is a modification of the coat of arms of the former municipal council.
 It incorporated the city's emblem in use since Kuala Lumpur became a city.